IEntin/ClientServer/README.md

 This parameter controls the task size(the number of requests in the batch) and\
 memory footprint of the application.
 The latter is important for embedded systems.

-Client can request diagnostics for specific task which shows details of all stages of business calculations for each request.\
+Client can request diagnostics for a specific task to show details of all stages of business calculations.\
 This setting is '"Diagnostics" : true' in the client ProgramOptions.json.
-It enables diagnostics only for that client.
-Server restart is not necessary in this case.
+It enables diagnostics only\
+for that client.

-To run tests:\
+To run the Google tests:\
 'tests/runtests'\
 in the project root directory.

+The accepted procedure in this project includes thread and memory sanitizer runs and performance\
+profiling of every commit.
+Sanitizer warnings are considered failures and are not accepted.\
+The number of Google tests is still limited and is steadily increasing.

 =======
 ### Fast Lockless Linux Client-Server with TCP and FIFO clients